shawdm/cscc-tutorial-messagehub/README.md

 Kafka properties for both consumers and producers is in *resouces/kafka.properties* including the name of the topic to use (cscc.topic).
 All the consumers and producers in the examples use this configuration file.

 Only one producer is used in this example.
-Its configuration can be set by copying *local-producer.env.template* to *local-producer.env* nad filling in the Message Hub username and password taken from the Bluemix dashboard.
+Its configuration can be set by copying *local-producer.env.template* to *local-producer.env* and filling in the Message Hub username and password taken from the Bluemix dashboard.

 Two consumers are used in this example.
 Their configuration can be set by copying local-consumer-1.env.template to local-consumer-1.env and local-consumer-2.env.template to local-consumer-2.env and filling in the Message Hub username and password taken from the Bluemix dashboard.
 The consumer properties files allow the consumer group to be set, this will be changed depending on how Message Hub is being used (see below).